xpk-rodaire/EntityFrameworkLab/DAL/Documentation/ReadMe.txt

 ObjectType AmountByMonthDetailType
 TaxYear    2015

-Put each TY in own namespace
+Put each TY in own namespace/database schema

 Put each TY in own database
    Take some off-line for security?